ElioSaade4/F1Tenth-Autonomous-Racing/LAB3-Wall_Following/README.md

-# F1Tenth Lab 2: Emergency Braking
+# F1Tenth Lab 3: Wall Following

 ## Outline
-In this lab, a safety node is developed to stop the car from crashing.
-Instateneous Time-to-Collision is calculated from laser scans and used to make a decision to brake or not.
+In this lab, a wall following node is developed to run full autonomous laps around the Spielberg track by following the wall on one side of the car.
+(Assuming that the track has walls...)

 ## Requirements
 - Docker Desktop